 I lead my practice and client-care with empathy and compassion, honoring the individual and their unique health experiences and journey.
 I help break down personal barriers and nutritional dogma, coach the client on how to reconnect with their innate intuition, teach tangible tools to create a synergy between the mind and the body and assist in helping the client find true healing (however that looks for them) in their body.

-Karmen is a nutritionist with undergraduate degrees' in Human Nutrition and Sociology from the University of Idaho, a Master’s Degree in Integrative and Functional Nutrition, and she's currently pursuing her Ph.D. in Mind-Body Medicine with a specialization in Integrative and Functional Nutrition from Saybrook University.
-She also is an adjunct professor at Moody Bible Institute – Spokane, as their health and wellness instructor and founded her practice Cultivate: Mind-Body Nutrition with locations in Coeur d'Alene, Idaho and Liberty Lake, Washington.
+Karmen is an integrative nutritionist with undergraduate degrees' in Human Nutrition and Sociology from the University of Idaho, a Master’s Degree in Integrative and Functional Nutrition, graduate certifications in health and wellness coaching, and she's currently pursuing her Ph.D. in Integrative and Functional Nutrition at Saybrook University.
+She also is an adjunct professor at Great Northern University, as their health and nutrition instructor and founded her practice Cultivate: Mind-Body Nutrition in 2018 with locations in Coeur d'Alene, Idaho and Liberty Lake, Washington.